Erectile Dysfunction (ED) is defined as the inability for a man to attain and maintain an erection rigid enough for intercourse.

 Lifestyle choices matter

+Regular Health Check-ups: Regular visits to a healthcare provider can help monitor and manage risk factors such as high blood pressure, high cholesterol, and diabetes.
+Early detection and treatment of these conditions can prevent the development of heart disease and ED.
+By adopting these healthy lifestyle choices, individuals can reduce their risk of heart disease and improve their sexual health.
 Healthy lifestyle choices can have an impact.
 Eating a nutritious diet, exercising regularly, avoiding smoking, and controlling high blood pressure, high cholesterol, and diabetes can reduce the risk of heart attack and stroke and might improve sexual function in the process.
-These changes include:

 Can I take erectile dysfunction medications if I have heart disease?